• Free shipping on all orders

 pumpkin

-We often think of pumpkins as a festive orange decoration to carve up at Christmas time.
-But this squash is also a tasty treat that can provide loads of nutrients and fiber for your dog while being very easy on their stomach.
-You can easily blend up some pumpkin and freeze it to give your furry friend a sweet, cool treat on a hot summer day.
+We often think of pumpkins as a festive orange decoration to carve at Christmas time, but they also provide loads of nutrients and fiber for your dog while being very easy on their stomachs.
+You can easily blend pumpkin and freeze it to give your furry friend a sweet, cool treat on a hot summer day.

 5. Brown Rice